Arrest of Robert Seacat

-The arrest of Robert Jonathan Seacat was the culmination of a destructive 19.48-hour standoff with American police in June 2015.
-After being chased by police for stealing clothing from a Walmart, Seacat barricaded himself in a house at 4219 South Alton Street in Greenwood Village, Colorado.
+The arrest of Robert Jonathan Seacat was the culmination of a destructive 19.48-hour standoff between Seacat and American police in June 2015.
+After being chased by police for stealing clothing from a Walmart, Seacat barricaded himself in a house at 4219 South Alton Street in Greenwood Village, Colorado owned by Leo Lech.
 By the time Seacat was finally extracted from the premises, the house had been destroyed by law enforcement in their efforts to flush him out.
-The homeowner—Leo Lech—filed a lawsuit against the municipality for compensation, but was ruled against by the United States Court of Appeals for the Tenth Circuit; he appealed to the Supreme Court of the United States, but the court declined to hear the case.
+The homeowner, Leo Lech, filed a lawsuit against the municipality for compensation, but was ruled against by the United States Court of Appeals for the Tenth Circuit; he appealed to the Supreme Court of the United States, but the court declined to hear the case.

 Background

 Robert Jonathan Seacat (also Robert Seakat) was born in Kansas on May 6, 1982.
 In June 2015, he was 6 ft 1 in tall, weighed 175 lbs, was residing in Aurora, Colorado, and was married to Ramona Vitalyevna Grabchenko.
 With previous convictions for drug possession, aggravated motor vehicle theft, and burglary, on June 3, 2015, Seacat also had three outstanding warrants: two for illegal drugs and one for aggravated motor vehicle theft.
 As of January 2024, he was 6 ft tall and weighed 180 lb.